MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/communication-compliance-feature-reference.md

 ### <a name="conditional-settings"></a>Configurações condicionais
 <a name="ConditionalSettings"> </a>

-As condições escolhidas para a política se aplicam às comunicações de emails e fontes de terceiros em sua organização (como no Facebook ou no DropBox).
+As condições escolhidas para a política se aplicam às comunicações de emails e fontes de terceiros em sua organização (como do Bloomberg ou do DropBox).

 A tabela a seguir explica mais sobre cada condição.